nicodefaa/SovellustenHakkerointi/h3_No_strings_attached.md

 <img width="759" height="316" alt="kuva" src="https://github.com/user-attachments/assets/e3f9c147-a072-4e76-8b76-f3696f25f72b" />

 I'm not fluent with C specifically, but I have learned Python and Java in the past, so I could understand the basic syntax well enough.
+I also used W3Schools as an assistance for understanding the syntax.
 The program seemed to be a simple if-else comparison, where if the given password matches the string in the if-condition, it would print the flag, and otherwise print "Sorry, no bonus".
 The first idea I got was to create a variable to store the correct password, and do the comparison against the variable instead of a direct string.

 I made a new line that created a variable that stored the correct password in it, then compared the two variables together.
 I also changed the password to 123salainen for testing purposes.
 I